Last Updated on

 They also use quad rings for water-tightness and fog-proof abilities that far exceed the standard O rings used today.
 I’ve also got a word or two to say about Burris’ double enforced spring tension system that will hold up to recoil like you’ve never seen before so get started with the reviews below.

-Burris Binoculars Reviews
+Burris Binocular Reviews

 Burris has strong brand identification thanks to their extensive lines of quality rifle scopes.
 However, it’s been a while since Burris released any observational optics.
 That duty was left to another subsidiary of Beretta Holdings, Steiner.
 But, in 2017, Burris re-entered the binocular department with the release of two series, the Droptine and Signature HD binoculars.